 However, early in the second decade of the 2000s, many high-income countries found themselves more focused on the short term than on the long term.
 The United States, Western Europe, and Japan all experienced a combination of financial crisis and deep recession, and the after-effects of the recession—like high unemployment rates—seemed likely to linger for several years.
 Most of these governments took aggressive, and in some cases controversial, steps to jump-start their economies by running very large budget deficits as part of expansionary fiscal policy.
 These countries must adopt a course that combines lower government spending and higher taxes.

 Similarly, many central banks ran highly expansionary monetary policies, with both near-zero interest rates and unconventional loans and investments.
-For example, in 2012, Shinzo Abe (see Figure 19.4), then newly-elected Prime Minister of Japan, unveiled a plan to get his country out of its two-decade-long slump in economic growth.
+For example, in 2012, Shinzo Abe (see Figure 19.4), then newly-elected Prime Minister of Japan, unveiled a plan to pull his country out of its two-decade-long slump in economic growth.
 It included both fiscal stimulus and an increase in the money supply.
 The plan was successful in some ways and unsuccessful in others.
 While real GDP growth in Japan has averaged around 1% since 2012 (and was only 0.2% in 2014 and 0.7% in 2016) and while the inflation rate has struggled to stay positive in recent years, the unemployment rate continued to decline through the 2010s.
 By early 2020, prior to the pandemic, the unemployment rate stood at just 2.5%.
 Public debt has also reached a plateau in the last 5–7 years of about 230–240% of GDP, although this number did increase slightly in 2020 due to the pandemic.
 Shinzo Abe stepped down as Prime Minister of Japan in 2020, and was assassinated in 2022.

-As other chapters discuss, macroeconomics needs to have both a short-run and a long-run focus.
-The challenge for many of the developed countries in the next few years will be to exit from the short-term policies that were used to correct the 2008–2009 recession.
-Since the return to growth has been sluggish, it has been politically challenging for these governments to refocus their efforts on new technology, education, and physical capital investment.
+As we discussed in other chapters, macroeconomics needs to have both a short-run and a long-run focus.
+The challenge for many of the developed countries in the next few years will be to grapple with the consequences of the pandemic.
+With high unemployment and no end of the virus containment in sight, it will be challenging for these governments to refocus their efforts on new technology, education, and physical capital investment.

 Growth Policies for the Middle-Income Economies

-The underlying causes of these rapid growth rates are known:
+We know the underlying causes of these rapid growth rates:

 - China and the East Asian Tigers, in particular, have been among the highest savers in the world, often saving one-third or more of GDP as compared to the roughly one-fifth of GDP, which would be a more typical saving rate in Latin America and Africa.
-These higher savings were harnessed for domestic investment to build physical capital.
+These countries harnessed higher savings for domestic investment to build physical capital.